-Due to the public disconnection of VPC, users cannot access the server & simply upload or download data via the public network (E.g. SSH), hence they can be benefited from optimized data protection by placing sensitive data and works in isolated server.
+Due to the public disconnection of VPC, users cannot access the server & simply upload or download data via the public network (E.g. SSH), hence they can be benefited from optimized data protection by placing sensitive data and works in an isolated server.

 See the instructions for configuring Gateway VM in Linux server and Backend VM in both Linux & Windows server below.